 Audio and Video Technicians Volunteers Needed

 If you would like to help lead worship by advancing slides for the music and scripture then we’d like to plug you in to our media booth.
-Please contact Director of Media, Jason Anderson firstname.lastname@example.org
+Please email Director of Media, Jason Anderson or contact him through the church office.

 If audio is more your style, and you’d like to serve at the sound board we have a place for you as well.
 Please contact Director of Audio Systems, Kurt Bokenkamp email@example.com.